jvrana/markdown-cv/index.md

 [pyblast-bio](https://github.com/jvrana/pyblast) Python wrapper for installing and using NCBI's BLAST algorithms.

-[keats](https://github.com/jvrana/keats) Keats is an Python build, installation, and workflow manager.
+[keats](https://github.com/jvrana/keats) Keats is a Python build, installation, and workflow manager.

 ## Experience

 `2018-present`
 [**Researcher for DARPA Synergistic Design and Discovery (SD2)**](https://www.darpa.mil/program/synergistic-discovery-and-design)
-UW-Seattle
-Developed python automation tools for automated planning of
+UW-Seattle<br>
+I am currently the lead for design and build for yeast construction for the SD2 DARPA program, for which I consult on building genetic circuit and act as software developer.
+I have developed python-based automation tools for automating the design and build of engineered yeast strains.
+Borrowing concepts from computer-aided manufacturing, I created the first computer-aided process planner for biology, allowing researchers to design and build new plasmids and yeast strains with no prior knowledge of molecular biology or laboratory operations.
+Currently, I am working with mathematicians at Duke and Montana State University to implement and test a new dynamic genetic circuit design tool.
+So far, we have used the automation tools I have developed to automatically design experiments to build and test 350 new yeast strains and plan over 2000 laboratory operations.
+Using docker and cloud computing tools, I deployed my software to the Texas Advanced Computer Center (TACC) cluster for automated integration with other teams within the program.

 `2014-present`
 **Graduate Researcher** UW-Seattle<br>
 Lab of Eric Klavins, Deparment of Bioengineering<br>
-* Designed, built and tested genetic circuits for digital computation using CRISPR/dCas9 in yeast.
+I designed, built and tested genetic circuits for digital computation using CRISPR/dCas9 in yeast.
 At the time (2017), built the largest genetic circuit ever constructed in a eukaryote.
 Performed mathematical modeling of behavior and fitted experimental results using differential evolution optimization.
-Performed parameter sensitivity analysis
-* Continuous development and testing of Aquarium, a laboratory operating system for reproducible experimental execution.
-Main developer for Aquarium's Python API and machine learning tools for data mining and experiment design tools, contributing over 350K lines of code.
+Performed parameter sensitivity analysis.
+In addition to this research, I have also performed continuous development and testing of Aquarium, a laboratory operating system for reproducible experimental execution.
+I was the main developer for Aquarium's Python API and machine learning tools for data mining and experiment design tools, contributing over 350K lines of code.

 `2017-2019`
 **Software lead**, OLA Simple, Seattle, Washington<br>
-Lead for automation software for innovative point of care lab diagnostics.
-Developed code (Ruby/Ruby-on-Rails/Docker) the provides inventory tracking and highly reproducible protocol instruction for clinical diagnostic assay to detect drug-resistance in HIV patients.
-Successfully implemented the diagnostic kit and software in Nairobi, Kenya to simulate low-resource settings.
+I was the lead for the automation software that paired with an innovative point of care lab diagnostics.
+I developed code (Ruby/Ruby-on-Rails/Docker) the provides inventory tracking and highly reproducible protocol instruction for clinical diagnostic assay to detect drug-resistance in HIV patients.
+I traveled to  implemented the diagnostic kit and software in Nairobi, Kenya to simulate low-resource settings.
 98% of new users were able successfully complete diagnostic assay using the automation software.